Best Ghost CMS Alternatives in 2026 — For B2B Teams, Creators and Developers

 That original mission resonated.
 Ghost grew a loyal following among bloggers, developers, and serious writers who valued simplicity over feature bloat.

 This was a sensible business decision.
 But it came with a tradeoff.
-Features that matter to growth-focused teams, built-in content analytics beyond newsletter open rates, lead capture tools, SEO checklists, redirect management, and click-through tracking, were never prioritised because they do not serve the creator monetization model.
+Features that matter to growth-focused teams — built-in content analytics, lead capture tools, SEO checklists, redirect management, and click-through tracking — were never prioritised because they do not serve the creator monetization model.

 Who should still use Ghost?

-What should you look for in a Ghost alternative?
+What should you look for in a Ghost CMS alternative?

 Subdirectory hosting is the first thing to check.
 Running your blog at yoursite.com/blog rather than blog.yoursite.com keeps your content authority on your main domain.
-Ghost charges $199 per month for this on its managed hosting.
-Your alternative should offer it at a price that makes sense.
+The Ghost Pro Business plan charges $199 per month for this.
+Your alternative should offer it at a price that makes sense for a business.

 Content performance analytics means understanding which posts drive traffic, which ones convert readers into leads, and which content is actually doing work for your business.
 This is different from newsletter analytics, which tells you open rates and subscriber counts.
 If you are a content team, you need the former.